zopefoundation/five.pt/README.rst

 Overview
 ========

-This package brings the Chameleon template engine to the Zope 2 platform.
-Five is supported.
+This package brings the Chameleon template engine to the Zope application server.

 It works using monkey-patching onto the existing API (specifically, the ``TALInterpreter`` and ``PageTemplate`` classes).
 In simple terms,